varpeti/imgui-sdl-csgo/README.md

 ### Injecting

-If using the [runtime](https://github.com/aixxe/imgui-sdl-csgo/tree/runtime) branch, compile and load with any injection method.
+Compile with `make TYPE=runtime` and load with any injection method.

+**This method is unlikely to work on other Source games.**

 See my [blog post](https://aixxe.net/2016/09/shared-library-injection) for some options.

 ### Preloading

-Compile with `make` then preload the output library into the game.
+Compile with `make TYPE=preload` then preload the output library into the game.

 You will also need the appropriate SDL2 library for the specified architecture.